-Managing the group: An effective work team recognizes the importance of monitoring the team itself and the way in which it is working.
+Managing the group: Effective work teams recognize the importance of monitoring the team themselves and the way in which they are working.
 Understanding something of 'group dynamics' is an area of knowledge and skills which is highly developed in effective teams.
 Allocating time and energy to understanding and managing relationships is an important investment.
 The team leader should be able to display considerable competence in this respect.
 Responsibility for monitoring events is not invested in the team leader alone.
 It is shared among members, although some will be more competent than others and show preferences in the direction of 'team maintenance'.